Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 7. The identity you give yourself is who you become.

 Who you are on the outside is directly connected to the story you tell yourself on the inside.
-If you tell yourself that you’re a successful business professional, you’ll dress, talk, walk and take actions that mirror that belief.
-If you believe yourself to be inept, then your actions will confirm that as well.
+If you tell yourself that you’re a successful business professional, you’ll dress, talk, walk and act in a way that mirrors that belief.
+If you believe you’re inept, then your actions will confirm that as well.
 Your self-identity dictates who you attract, who you socialize with, how you act relative to others, etc.

 The common misperception is that identity is fixed.
 People often say that they’re “keeping it real” to excuse their bad habits and behaviors.
 They try to hold on to their identity without realizing that from the minute they were born, their identity has been continuously changing on many levels.
 They went from baby to toddler to teen to worker to parent.
 They’ve gone from student to the new guy to the seasoned veteran.

 Aim high when you decide on your identity because you will live up to the expectation and image that you set for yourself.
-Tell yourself the true story of your success and your reality will reflect that.
+Tell yourself the story of success that you want and your reality will reflect that.
 You can decide what your identity is at any time.
 Don’t give that power away to others.
-If you don’t like your where you are now or where you’re headed, jumpstart your life by reinventing yourself.
+If you don’t like where you are now or where you’re headed, jumpstart your life by reinventing yourself.

-8. Truth is relative so being right is a moot goal.
+8. When truth is relative, being right is irrelevant.

 Sounds a bit strange, doesn’t it?
 Shouldn’t the truth be absolute?